Veza/oaa-docs/README.md

 ![Veza Logo](images/Veza_Lockup_Amethyst.png)
 ## Veza Overview
-Veza is the data security platform built on the power of authorization.
+Veza is the authorization platform for data.
 Our platform is purpose-built for multi-cloud environments to help you use and share your data more safely.
 Veza makes it easy to dynamically visualize, understand and control who can and should take what action on what data.
-We organize authorization metadata across identity providers, data systems, cloud service providers, and applications — all to address the toughest data security challenges of the multi-cloud era.
-To learn more, please visit us at veza.com.
+We organize authorization metadata across identity providers, data systems, cloud service providers, and SaaS applications — all to help organizations with critical use cases of access governance, privilege access, cloud entitlements, data lake security, etc. To learn more, please visit us at [veza.com](https://veza.com).

 ## Open Authorization API

-Sometimes, you might want to integrate Veza to an app or system that we don’t yet support natively.
-You might have a custom or homegrown SaaS or on-prem app - for example, a customer service or support app that holds or accesses sensitive data - for which you want to see and manage authorization.
-Our Open Authorization API (OAA) enables a BYO-app model to integrate with Veza.
-The Open Authorization API (OAA) enables Veza customers and partners to integrate custom and other 3rd party applications and data systems using a standard interface.
+Veza natively supports 40+ integrations natively for systems such as Azure SharePoint, Snowflake, AWS services, GCP services, SQL Server, etc. That said, there are often scenarios where organizations want to integrate Veza to an in-house system, or a custom SaaS application, or any system (databases, etc.) that we don’t yet support natively.
+You might have a custom or homegrown SaaS or on-prem app - for example, a customer service or support app that holds or accesses sensitive data - for which you want to visualize and manage access to these critical systems.
+Our Open Authorization API (OAA) enables Veza customers and partners to integrate custom and other 3rd party SaaS applications and data systems using a standard interface.

-In addition to the OAA, there is a small chunk of code that runs outside of the Veza SaaS infrastructure: the connector.
+OAA connector has 3 jobs: it needs to pull authorization data from the target system (i.e., SaaS app, data storage system, or custom software, etc.), transform that data into a format Veza understands, and call the Veza API to import the data into Veza.
-The connector has 3 jobs: it needs to pull authorization data from the target system (i.e., app, data storage system, or service), transform that data into a format Veza can understand, and call the Veza API to import the data into Veza.
+Using OAA and connectors, organizations can parse and upload authorization metadata for custom SaaS apps and create a more complete view of permissions across cloud/data/identity systems to answer the question: “who can and should take what action on what data?”

-Using OAA and connectors, organizations can parse and upload authorization metadata for apps not natively supported by Veza, and create a more complete view of permissions across cloud/data/identity systems to answer the question: “who can and should take what action on what data?”
+Open Authorization API is not currently associated with any open source bodies (IETF, etc.).
+We will be working with various teams to pursue open standards over course of time.
+All OAA resources in this repository are licensed under the MIT license.

 ## How OAA Works
 OAA works by providing a mechanism to upload authorization information from a target system to Veza in a standardized